 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sturgis has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sturgis a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, Sturgis doesn't have a public transportation system that people use for their commute.
+Sturgis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Sturgis with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.63% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Sturgis is quite a bit lower than the national average among all cities of 21.84%: just 11.63% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Sturgis in 2022 was $25,054, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $100,216 for a family of four.
 However, Sturgis contains both very wealthy and poor people as well.